YEAR-ROUND STAFF

 Wilderness Leader

-A father, a rambling rock climber and a builder, Davicho originates from Columbia, but has lived and raised his beautiful daughter, Violeta, in Ecuador for the last decade.
+A father, a rambling rock climber and a builder, Davicho originates from Colombia, but has lived and raised his beautiful daughter, Violeta, in Ecuador for the last decade.
 At the age of twelve, he earned enough money selling hot dogs on the street to buy his first pair of climbing shoes.
 He has gone on to become a professional mountaineering guide as a member of the IFMGA International Federation of Mountain guides Association.
 In Ecuador, he works as a high-altitude mountaineering guide for Nahual Expediciones.
 Around Kroka, Davicho can be found collecting poison ivy, while exploring new heights and terrain.

 Elijah Greiner